blackducksoftware/hub-alert-profiler/README.md

 ## Overview ##
-This application collects data on a running instance of hub-alert in order to provide profiling information.
+This application generates test data on an instance of the hub in order to provide data for testing functionality of the hub.

 ## Build ##